 Let’s Build a Case

 Have you recently been charged with 2nd offense DUI, feeling lost, and don’t know what to do?
 Your first step should be to call a trusted, local attorney who will fight in your corner.
-If you are looking for an attorney in the Brighton or New Bedford, MA area to take care of your DUI case, contact the office of John B. Seed today.
+If you are looking for an attorney in Greater Boston area to take care of your DUI case, contact the office of John B. Seed today.